beasty79/attractor_api/README.md

-# attractor
+# Attractor Tools

-**attractor** is a Python module for animating and analyzing the **Simon fractal** using efficient rendering techniques.
-It provides a clean API to generate frames, apply mathematical transformations, and export visualizations as videos.
+**Attractor-tools** is a Python module for animating the **Simon fractal** using efficient rendering.
+It provides a clean API to generate frames, assinging colormaps, and export visualizations as videos.

 ---